dakotarawlings/dakota_data_science_projects/tool_image_classification/README.md

 ## Project Overview

-* Built a web scraper that implements the Bing image search API to scrape ~4000 images of 10 different tool classes
+* Built a web scraper in python that implements the Bing image search API to scrape ~4000 images of 10 different tool classes
-* Implemented cleaning and preprocessing techniques such as image augmentation, image rescaling, and image reformatting
+* Implemented cleaning and preprocessing techniques such as image augmentation, image rescaling, and image reformatting using keras and pillow
-* Compared the performance of two different CNN models, one with a custom convolutional base and head and a second that utilizes trasfer learning with the MobileNetV2 pretrained base.
-The latter model achieved an accuracy of 95%
+* Built and evaluated two different CNN image recognition models using Tensorflow and keras, one with a custom convolutional base and head and a second that implements trasfer learning with the MobileNetV2 pretrained base (achieved an accuracy of 95%)
-* Built a flask API endpoint that receives an image from a post request, implements the model, and returns a predicted image class and a probability
+* Built a flask API endpoint that recieves an image from a post request, implements the model, and returns an image class and a probability
 * Wrote a web application from scratch in HTML, CSS, and JavaScript to call API and display the class prediction
 * Deployed web app on Heroku: https://tool-image-classifier.herokuapp.com/